-- (1) The executive officers of a corporation must ensure the corporation complies with this part. - (2) If a corporation commits an offence against a provision of this part, each of the corporation's executive officers also commits an offence, namely, the offence of failing to ensure the corporation complies with the provision. - Maximum penalty-the penalty prescribed for the contravention of the provision by an individual. - (3) Evidence that a corporation has been convicted of an offence against a provision of this part is evidence each of the corporation's executive officers committed the offence of failing to ensure the corporation complies with the provision. - (4) However, it is a defence for an executive officer to prove- - (a) if the officer was in a position to influence the conduct of the corporation in relation to the offence-the officer convicted of an offence means that the corporation has been found guilty of the offence, on a plea of guilty or otherwise, whether or not a conviction was recorded.
+- (1) The executive officers of a corporation must ensure the corporation complies with this part. - (2) If a corporation commits an offence against a provision of this part, each of the corporation's executive officers also commits an offence, namely, the offence of failing to ensure the corporation complies with the provision.

+Maximum penalty-the penalty prescribed for the contravention of the provision by an individual.

+(3) Evidence that a corporation has been convicted of an offence against a provision of this part is evidence each of the corporation's executive officers committed the offence of failing to ensure the corporation complies with the provision.

+[s 43T]

-- exercised reasonable diligence to ensure the corporation complied with the provision; or - (b) the officer was not in a position to influence the conduct of the corporation in relation to the offence. - (5) In this section-
+- (4) However, it is a defence for an executive officer to prove- - (a) if the officer was in a position to influence the conduct of the corporation in relation to the offence-the officer exercised reasonable diligence to ensure the corporation complied with the provision; or - (b) the officer was not in a position to influence the conduct of the corporation in relation to the offence. - (5) In this section-